A LEZ fine: what you need to do, or can do

 For a vehicle with a foreign number plate, your fine may be transferred to a foreign collection partner.
 30 days after notification of your fine, our partner will charge collection fees.

-Below is an overview of the debt collection partners the City of Ghent works with.
+Below is an overview of the debt collection partners the City of Ghent collaborates with and accompanying documents:

 Submitting an objection